seay0006/mtm6302-capstone-seay0006/README.md

 10. Hi colin here... i lost my old file. so i had to recreate this whole thing. which sucked. using my skills i learned from my time working with php (oddly) I got more comfortable editing my css in one file (i dont know why I would be doing this in any other way, this is way easier)

-11. Updating this favourite button was hard, so i
+11. Updating this favourite button was hard,

 _________________________________